Love it or hate it, social media has been one of the most impactful inventions of our generation.

 Businesses are making $5.20 for every $1 spent on influencer marketing

-We know that influencers have a greater ROI than traditional advertising like TV ads.
+We know that influencer marketing campaigns have a greater ROI than traditional advertising like TV ads.
 But by how much?

 A survey revealed that businesses make $5.20 for every dollar they spend on influencer marketing.
 So, if you spend $2,000 per month on influencer collaborations, you'll likely get more than $10,000 in orders (provided you partner with the right ones).